azu/pnpm-run-hack/README.md

 # back to the latest version
 git checkout main
 pnpm run dev
+# if node_modules and pnpm-lock.yaml are different,
-# automatically install the dependencies
+# automatically install the dependencies which is defined in pnpm-lock.yaml
 # and start the development server
 ```